gravellian/basekit-docs/installation/installation.md

 - Recipes don’t install Composer deps; require BaseKit via Composer and enable it.
 - Do not map `drupal-recipe` under `extra.installer-paths`; let `drupal/core-recipe-unpack` unpack packages into `recipes/` automatically.
 - Prefer Layout Builder placements over theme‑region blocks.
 If you ship region blocks in recipes, add `config_actions` to map `theme:` to your sub‑theme.
+- If you see an error about a missing `PluginExists` validation constraint when applying recipes, ensure any module providing that constraint is required and enabled before running the `recipe` command.